Gatteber/todo-app/README.md

 ## Items to do
 -add icons/other dependencies to webpack as necessary -layout mobile
+ -> Projects menu
+ -> Modal for adding item/project (try to export a modal module?)
+ -> Card Modal (for onclick expansion)

 -layout tablet
 -layout desktop
 -js (to be expanded later)